-“I am a quite unique person.
+“I am a unique person.
 It’s not just because my parents say so.
 I got different endorsements at the University as a hardworking student and participated in local hackathons.
-Last year I had a talk at the conference about my Technology and my Github profile is well followed…”
+Last year I talked at the conference about my Technology, and my Github profile is well followed…”

 Tip: By the way, I checked the Github profile of this person – less than 20 followers.
-However, this problem is not the main topic of my blog but sometimes, self-critique is one of the most important characteristics.
+However, this problem is not the main topic of my blog, but sometimes, self-critique is one of the essential characteristics.
 Try to look at yourself seriously.
 Do you believe that British investors and digital guru will be impressed with such a bright digital personality?

 2. Digital Womanizing

-“Since I am a woman and have a Diploma in Engineering, work over 5 years in the Digital International Company, I suggest it will not be a problem to get an Endorsement.
-STEM move (Science, Technology, Engineering, and Mathematics) is on rising now so I think it doubles my chances.”
+“Since I am a woman and have a Diploma in Engineering, work over five years in the Digital International Company, I suggest it will not be a problem to get an Endorsement.
+STEM move (Science, Technology, Engineering, and Mathematics) is on rising now, so I think it doubles my chances.”

 3. Brand Lovers

-“A couple of years ago I had a monthly internship in Google (Facebook, Amazon, etc.).
-I got great experience there but due to bad luck, I failed to get a job in this big brand company.
+“A couple of years ago, I had a monthly internship at Google (Facebook, Amazon, etc.).
+I got great experience there, but due to bad luck, I failed to get a job in this big brand company.
 Anyway, this is in my CV, so, probably, it will do some favour for my Endorsement.”

-Tip: One or three months of internship is a nice thing but… Companies with big names and loud titles influence on your Exceptional Talent Visa application only when you are now working there.
-However, in most cases, they are providing Tier 2 General Visa sponsorship so there is no need to apply for talent visa.
+Tip: One or three months of internship is an excellent thing but… Companies with big names and loud titles influence on your Exceptional Talent Visa application only when you are now working there.
+However, in most cases, they are providing Tier 2 General Visa sponsorship, so there is no need to apply for talent visa.
 Also, well-known companies can bring benefits to your application if you worked there in your past (at least – for a couple of years).
 However, again – this is a very personal thing and differs in every case.

 4. Learning never stops